-Trebek is one of about 57,000 people who will be diagnosed with this type of cancer in the U.S. in 2019, according to the American Cancer Society.
-The ACS also estimates that around 46,000 people will die of pancreatic cancer this year.
+This year, around 57,000 people will be diagnosed with pancreatic cancer, according to the American Cancer Society.
+The ACS also estimates that around 47,000 people will die of pancreatic cancer in 2020.

 "It's important that patients seek expertise in the management of pancreatic cancer," said Dr. Joseph Kim, chief of the Division of Surgical Oncology at the UK Markey Cancer Center.
 "Here at UK, we treat the largest number of patients with pancreatic cancer in the state of Kentucky."

-Given Trebek's recent diagnosis, you might have a lot of questions about this cancer.
+Given Trebek's battle, you might have a lot of questions about this cancer.
 Here are some answers:

 Are there risk factors for pancreatic cancer?